Skip to content

 2. Knowledge Grounding

-LSAS requires that important claims be grounded in authoritative sources: clinical guidance, internal SOPs, policies, and contracts.
+LSAS defines how high-impact claims are grounded in authoritative sources such as internal policies, knowledge bases, and contracts.
 Responses carry an evidence contract that maps each claim to citations.

-When currency matters — guidelines, formularies, reimbursement rules — LSAS can orchestrate live retrieval and caching policies without changing application code.
+When freshness matters, LSAS can orchestrate live retrieval and caching policies without changing application code.

 3. Real-time Validation

-Outputs and tool plans are passed through validators that enforce privacy, security, accessibility, and compliance rules.
-Each validator returns PASS, WARN, or FAIL, with structured findings and suggested transformations.
+Outputs and tool plans are passed through validators that enforce privacy, security, accessibility, and policy rules.
+Each validator returns PASS, WARN, or FAIL with structured findings and suggested transformations.

 Examples include PHI/PII detectors, prompt-injection filters, fairness and harms checks, and accessibility checks for generated UI content.